Healthcare in Iceland: Secondary care

 There are a total of 6 regional hospitals and 16 health institutions throughout the country, funded through fixed global budgets.
 The main hospital is located in Reykjavik.
 Most hospital professionals and doctors are salaried employees, and are paid through hospital budgets.
 Doctors can also see private patients outside of the hospitals if they receive 80 percent or less.

 Long-term care

 Long-term care can be accessed through institutions or at home.
-These includes personal assistance and domestic care, including nursing homes or child care.
+This includes personal assistance and domestic care, including nursing homes or child care.
 These services are provided by either private institutes or public services, and are funded through national budgets.
-Part-time and home-based child care are payable but subsidized, priority are given to special interest groups.
+Part-time and home-based child care are payable but subsidized, priority is given to special interest groups.

 Medical training

 Iceland does not have its own specialist medical training system, so Icelandic doctors typically spend 8 or 10 years working abroad before returning to the country.
 They often use the relationship established in training for ongoing support.